SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 The __block editor__ provides functionality similar to __text-based editor__
-(which is also responsive), but the difference is that you can more easily create horizontal rows of content and the editing is drag and drop, using the same tools as the normal editor.
+(which is also responsive), but the difference is that you can more easily create horizontal rows of content and the editing is drag and drop, using the same tools as the graphic editor.
 This also means that both type of page can be used in a single exposition.

 ### Basic usage

-You can choose the block editor when creating a new exposition or when creating a new page within an exisiting exposition.
+You can choose the block editor when creating a new exposition or when creating a new page within an existing exposition.

 A block page is organized as a list of boxes which are called __rows__.
 A row is created by clicking the black __+__ at the bottom of the previous block.

 ![creating a new column](images/create_block.png "image of how to create a block")

-You can then choose a certain column layout for this block:
+You can then choose a column layout for this block:

 ![column layout options](images/choose_layout.png "picking a layout")